robtaylor94/Credit-VIX-CDS-IV-Prediction/README.md

 # NOTICE: Params and models will undergo significant updates from time to time. old params from time series split are less effective for walk forward and underwent significant change.

+## Final tests will be done on 2024 data.

 MSc Project

 Estimation of Implied Vol levels with the following predictors: